English Church Architecture.

-This was another cheap church designed by Mallinson and Healey of Halifax and Bradford, where again, the majority of the money was spent creating an impressive exterior at the cost of an interior devoid of decoration.
-(Cf, for example, St. Paul's, Manningham, Bradford, completed the same year.)
+This is another early and inexpensive church designed by Mallinson and Healey of Halifax and Bradford, where again, the majority of the money was spent creating an impressive exterior at the cost of an interior largely devoid of decoration (cf, for example, St. Paul's, Manningham, Bradford, completed the same year).
 The building raised here in 1848 consisted of a W. tower, a nave with a N. aisle and a S. porch, and a chancel with a N. vestry, but in 1882, Thomas Henry and Francis Healey, the sons of Thomas Healey senior, who had taken over the practice when their father died, removed the porch and added the present S. aisle and chapel and perhaps also the N. organ chamber, redirecting visitors to the church through the tower S. door.
 The building's commanding appearance from the churchyard and limited vantage points around (for it lies beside the river, partly hidden by the road bridge) is due especially to the prominently projecting stair turret with surmounting octagonal spirelet at the northeast corner of the tower.
 Both aisles are independently-gabled and pitched at the same steep angle as the nave and the chancel roofs, but the chapel has a low-pitched, lean-to roof (as seen in the view above, taken from the southeast), and is curiously formed of a wider western section that bevels inwards to join a narrower sanctuary - an arrangement necessitated by the fact that T.H. & F. Healey were building over a vault.
-Windows everywhere are Decorated (Second Pointed) in style and although none of them employ the full-blooded curvilinear tracery that Thomas Healey senior sometimes used elsewhere, making do instead with elaborated versions of cusped-Y tracery, the apices of the main lights display small ogee points.
+Windows everywhere are Second Pointed (Decorated) in style and although none of them employ the full-blooded curvilinear tracery that Thomas Healey Senior sometimes used elsewhere, making do instead with elaborated versions of cusped-Y tracery, the apices of the main lights display small ogee points.
 (See the photograph of the church from the east, below left, showing the chancel E. window.)